 - 1. Moxifloxacin/Vigamox is an antibiotic drop.
-This is used for 1 week.
-Our office will write / send in a prescription the week of your surgery.
-Please bring the eye drop with you on surgery day. - 2.
-Prednisolone Acetate is an anti- inflammatory drop.
-This is used for 1 week.
-Our office will write / send in a prescription the week of your surgery.
-Please bring the eye drop with you on surgery day. - 3.
-Preservative Free Artificial Tears lubricate the eye and reduce tearing.
+This is typically used for 1 week.
+Our office will write / call in a prescription.
+Please bring the eye drop with you on surgery day.

+- 2. Lotemax is an anti- inflammatory drop.
+Our office will write / call in a prescription.
+Please bring the eye drop with you on surgery day.
+This eye drop is typically used for 1 month and is tapered on a weekly basis:

+- 4 x a day for 7 days THEN

+- 3 x a day for 7 days THEN

+- 2 x a day for 7 days THEN

+- 1 x a day for 7 days

+- 3. Preservative Free Artificial Tears lubricate the eye and reduce tearing.
 They should be used every half-hour (while awake) for 1 week, and every hour for 1 month after surgery.
 If your eyes are dry, feel free to use the preservative free tears more frequently.
 You should pick up an economy size box (70 vials +) of preservative free tears for use after surgery.